-The continued implementation of the 18 March 2016 EU-Turkey Statement, which reduces irregular and dangerous crossings and saves lives in the Aegean Sea, plays a key role in ensuring that the migration challenge is addressed effectively and jointly by the EU and Turkey, is in the interest of both sides and remains crucial with a view to saving lives and preventing irregular migration to the EU.
+The continued implementation of the 18 March 2016 EU-Turkey Statement, which reduces irregular and dangerous crossings and saves lives in the Aegean Sea, plays a key role in ensuring that the migration challenge is addressed effectively and jointly by the EU and Türkiye, is in the interest of both sides and remains crucial with a view to saving lives and preventing irregular migration to the EU.

-15 March 2019 54 th Meeting of the EU-Turkey Associa-
+15 March 2019 54 th Meeting of the EU-Turkey Associa- tion Council 15 April 2019 Commission's third annual report on the Facility for Refugees in Turkey 17 May 2019 12 th FRiT Steering Committee Meeting 3 October 2019 Joint Visit of Commissioner Avramo- poulos and DE MoI to Turkey

-tion Council

-15 April 2019 Commission's third annual report on

-the Facility for Refugees in Turkey

-17 May 2019 12 th FRiT Steering Committee Meeting

-3 October 2019 Joint Visit of Commissioner Avramo-

-poulos and DE MoI to Turkey

-5 December 2019 Joint Visit of VP Schinas and Commis-

-sioner Johansson to Turkey

-9 December 2019 13 d FRiT Steering Committee Meeting

-9 March 2020 EU-Turkey Leaders' Meeting (Brussels) President Von Der Leyen and

-President Michel met President

-Erdogan

-30 April 2020 Commission's fourth annual report on

-' the Facility for Refugees in Turkey

-6-7 July 2020 HRVP Borrell meeting with Turkish FM

-, Cavusoglu

-5 November 2020 14 th FRiT Steering Committee Meeting

-21 January 2021 Turkish Foreign Minister Cavusoglu's Met with President von der Leyen,

-visit HR/VP Borrell, VP Schinas,

-Commissioner Johansson

-6 April 2021 Joint Visit of President Von Der Leyen

-' and President Michel to President Er-

-dogan in Ankara

-7 May 2021 Visit of Commissioner Johansson in Commissioner Johansson held

-Ankara meetings with Vice-President Fuat

-Oktay, Minister of Interior Sul-

-eyman Soylu, and Foreign Minis-

-ter Mevlut Cavusoglu.

-tor morial ourabogia.
+5 December 2019 Joint Visit of VP Schinas and Commissioner Johansson to Turkey 9 December 2019 13 d FRiT Steering Committee Meeting 9 March 2020 EU-Turkey Leaders' Meeting (Brussels) President Von Der Leyen and President Michel met President Erdogan 30 April 2020 Commission's fourth annual report on the Facility for Refugees in Turkey 6-7 July 2020 HRVP Borrell meeting with Turkish FM Cavusoglu 5 November 2020 14th FRiT Steering Committee Meeting 21 January 2021 Turkish Foreign Minister Cavusoglu's Visit Met with President von der Leyen, HR/VP Borrell, VP Schinas, Commissioner Johansson 6 April 2021 Joint Visit of President Von Der Leyen and President Michel to President Erdogan in Ankara 7 May 2021 Visit of Commissioner Johansson in Ankara Commissioner Johansson held meetings with Vice-President Fuat Oktay, Minister of Interior Sul- eyman Soylu, and Foreign Minis- ter Mevlut Cavusoglu.
 25 June 2021 European Council EU leaders confirming commitment to continue supporting refugees and host communities in Turkey.
 22 August 2021 PEC phone call with President Erdogan Focused on Afghanistan 6-7 September 2021 Visit of Commissioner Varhelyi to Turkey Meetings with FM Cavusoglu, Mol Soylu, Presid.
-Advisor Kalin 12 October 2021 EU-Turkey High Level Dialogue on Migration and Security Co-chaired by Commissioner Johansson and Minister of Interior Soylu 27-29 October 2021 Visit of DFM Kaymakci to Brussels Meetings with NEAR, HOME, EEAS 18-20 November 2021 Visit of VP Schinas to Turkey - focus on the migration situation in Belarus VP Schinas met with Minister of Foreign Affairs Cavusoglu and Minister of Interior Soylu 25 November 2021 EU-TK CT Dialogue at senior official level (Brussels) Last one held in 2017 1-3 December 2021 Visit of Commissionner Lenarcic to Turkey 17 December 2021 16th Steering Committee Meeting on the Facility for Refugees in Turkey 24-26 January 2022 Acting-Director General Popowski's visit to Turkey 1 February 2022 Follow-up meeting to EU-Turkey High Level Dialogue on Migration and Security (VC) 17 March 2022 Meeting between Commissioner Johansson and Faruk Kaymkaci, Deputy Foreign Minister of Turkey 7 April 2022 Mission of DG Monique Pariat to Ankara Meetings with DFM Faruk Kay- makci and Deputy Interior Minister Muhterem Ince 25-26 April 2022 EU-Turkey subcommittee meeting on customs, taxation, drug trafficking and money laundering (VTC) 18 May 2022 Commissioner Johansson meeting Mr. Mevlut Cavusoglu, Minister of Foreign Affairs Meeting in the margins of the IMRF in New York
+Advisor Kalin 12 October 2021 EU-Turkey High Level Dialogue on Migration and Security Co-chaired by Commissioner Jo- hansson and Minister of Interior Soylu 27-29 October 2021 Visit of DFM Kaymakci to Brussels Meetings with NEAR, HOME, EEAS 18-20 November 2021 Visit of VP Schinas to Türkiye - focus on the migration situation in Belarus VP Schinas met with Minister of Foreign Affairs Cavusoglu and Minister of Interior Soylu 25 November 2021 EU-TK CT Dialogue at senior official level (Brussels) Last one held in 2017 1-3 December 2021 Visit of Commissionner Lenarcic to Türkiye 17 December 2021 16th Steering Committee Meeting on the Facility for Refugees in Turkey